ryescholin/ryescholin.github.io/_posts/2024-09-01-automated-workflow.markdown

 ## BenAdmin Intake App: Simplifying Data Processing for Enrollment

 The BenAdmin Intake App streamlines the translation of employer-provided data into formats compatible with Pacific Life's administration systems.
-My work targeted expanding its functionality, enhancing its accuracy, and streamlining its development process:
+My work targeted expanding its functionality, enhancing its accuracy, and making its development process more efficient:

 Feature Expansion: